 • Barrel (bbl): A standard barrel of crude oil is equal to 42 U.S. gallons.

-• Barrels per day (bbl/d): The most common way to describe daily oil production for a well, field, or region.
+• Barrels per day (bbl/d): The most common way to describe daily oil production for a well, field, or region, and the basis for calculating the average oil well production per day.

 • Thousand cubic feet (MCF): A standard unit for measuring natural gas volumes.
 Reports may also show “MMCF” for million cubic feet.